A Covariance-Surrogate Framework for Movable-Antenna Enabled Anti-Jamming with Unknown Jammers: System Model And Problem Formulation

 Then, by replacing the unknown interference covariance matrix $\mathbf R(\mathbf x)$ in (\ref{P}) by \(\hat{\mathbf R}(\mathbf x_i)\), a block-level surrogate objective can be acquired for updating the antenna positions, and the corresponding problem can be rewritten as follows:

 Although replacing \(\mathbf R(\mathbf x)\) with the blockwise sample covariance \(\hat{\mathbf R}(\mathbf x_i)\) at the current anchor $\mathbf x_i$ may look trivial as the true covariance \(\mathbf R(\mathbf x)\) varies with the antenna positions, we can justify that increasing the surrogate objective \(\hat g(\mathbf x)\) also improves the true objective \(g(\mathbf x)\) within a neighborhood of the anchor $\mathbf x_i$.
 In the next subsection, we will establish a quantitative local error bound for \(\hat g(\mathbf x)\), and show that the mismatch \(|g(\mathbf x)-\hat g(\mathbf x)|\) is controlled by two terms, one proportional to the displacement from the anchor $\mathbf{x}_i$, i.e., \(\|\mathbf x-\mathbf x_i\|\), and another that decreases with the increasing of the snapshot budget \(T\).
-Consequently, keeping the updates close to the anchor $\mathbf{x}_i$ and increasing $T$ tighten this bound, thereby ensuring that the gains achieved on the surrogate objective reliably transfer to those on the true objective $g(\mathbf{x})$.\footnote{As an alternative, one may estimate the interference AoAs and powers per block (e.g., via parametric subspace methods) and then synthesize a structured interference covariance.
-Such parametric reconstruction can be fragile with limited spatial degrees of freedom (few sensors, even a single antenna) or limited snapshots $T$, due to statistical instability and model-order selection.
+Consequently, keeping the updates close to the anchor $\mathbf{x}_i$ and increasing $T$ tighten this bound, thereby ensuring that the gains achieved on the surrogate objective reliably transfer to those on the true objective $g(\mathbf{x})$.\footnote{As an alternative, one may estimate the interference AoAs and powers per block (e.g., via parametric subspace methods) and then synthesize a parametric interference covariance.
 We instead adopt a nonparametric, blockwise sample-covariance surrogate here because (i) it avoids model-order selection and repeated spectral decompositions, reducing computational overhead; and (ii) it is empirically robust with finite snapshot number $T$ and already achieves high performance in our simulations.
 Parametric covariance reconstruction based on AoA/power estimation is a natural extension and will be pursued in our follow-up work.}